 EDF Group results 2016 – highlights for EDF Energy in UK

-Please follow this link to the EDF Group media release relating to the worldwide Group’s Annual Results for 2016 which have been published this morning.
+The worldwide EDF Group’s Annual Results for 2016 have been published this morning.
 These relate to the performance of the entire EDF Group, and include a summary of EDF Energy’s performance in the UK.

 EDF Energy will provide a detailed breakdown of how each part of its business has performed when it publishes its annual segmented accounts before the end of April this year.